Collective moderation of hate, toxicity, and extremity in online discussions: Results

-Positive emotions in tweets are related to less toxicity and extremity in the next few tweets, but in the long-run they sometimes---counterintuitively---lead to worse quality of discourse.
-Specifically, on the micro-level, they lead to less extreme speech in the subsequent tweet, but on the meso- and macro-levels they often lead to more hate, toxicity, and extremity.
-It is possible that enthusiasm, hope, pride, and joy are used primarily as a way to rally and unite one's own group, rather than to promote overall reconciliation and unity.
-This is supported by the fact that these effects are sometimes stronger in the presence of organized extreme political groups, in particular the extreme right group Reconquista Germanica.
+Positive emotions in tweets sent in reply to a particular user can contribute to somewhat lower toxicity of the subsequent tweets of that user, but on meso and macro levels they can---counterintuitively---lead to worse quality of discourse.
+It is possible that emotions such as enthusiasm, hope, pride, and joy are used primarily as a way to rally and unite one's own group, rather than to promote overall reconciliation and unity.
+This is supported by the fact that these effects are sometimes stronger in the presence of organized extreme groups.